Karva Chauth: Rituals

-Women begin preparing for Karva Chauth a few days in advance, by buying adornments (shringar), jewelry, and puja items, such as the Karva lamps, matthi, Mehandi and the decorated puja thali (plate).
+Women begin preparing for Karva Chauth a few days in advance, by buying adornments (shringar), jewellery, and puja (prayer) items, such as the Karva lamps, matthi, Mehandi and the decorated puja thali (plate).
 Local bazaars take on a festive look as shopkeepers put their Karva Chauth related products on display.
-On the day of the fast, women from Punjab awake to eat and drink just before sunrise.
+On the day of the fast, women from Punjab region awake to eat and drink just before sunrise.
 In Uttar Pradesh, celebrants eat soot feni with milk in sugar on the eve of the festival.
 It is said that this helps them go without water the next day.
 In Punjab, sargi (ਸਰਗੀ) is an important part of this pre-dawn meal and always includes fenia.
 It is traditional for the sargi to be sent or given to the fasting woman by her mother-in-law.
 If she lives with her mother-in-law, the pre-dawn meal is prepared by the mother-in-law.
-On Karva Chauth occasion, fasting women choose to wear Karva chauth special dresses like a traditional saari or lehenga to look their best.
+On Karva Chauth occasion, fasting women choose to wear Karva Chauth special dresses like a traditional saari or lehenga to look their best.
 In some regions, women wear traditional dresses of their states.